This site uses cookies to analyse traffic and provide you with a better online experience. Learn more.

 Holbourne Island sites were revised in 2020 and therefore trends shown are not temporally comparable.
 Nonetheless, changes observed since October 2020 show stable hard coral cover at all Holbourne Island sites.

-Camp Island hard coral communities were somewhat protected by the angle of approach of Tropical Cyclone Debbie and showed strong recovery since 2017.
-The 2020 summer bleaching event was found to significantly affect corals at all sites with close to 40% of coral bleached and a high percentage of mortality at Camp Island (cover reduced from 24% to 6% from October 2019 to October 2020).
+Camp Island hard coral communities, however, were somewhat protected by the angle of approach of Tropical Cyclone Debbie and showed strong recovery since 2017.
+The 2020 summer bleaching event however was found to significantly affect corals at all sites, with close to 40% of corals bleached and a high percentage of mortality at Camp Island (cover reduced from 24% to 6% from October 2019 to October 2020).
 Signs of recovery at Camp Island have since been observed however cover is still significantly below levels seen in 2019.

 You can see more analysis on the data in these reports.

 Surveys at Abbot Point commenced in 2016.
-A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which had approximately 14% soft coral cover prior to this and has struggled to recover above 2-3% since.
+A clear impact from Tropical Cyclone Debbie was shown 18 months later at Holbourne Island, which had approximately 14% soft coral cover prior to this and has struggled to recover, most recently recording 5% soft coral cover.

-Camp Island communities however have never recorded high percentages of soft coral cover, being dominated by hard corals, such as the fast-growing Acropora spp. corals and Montipora spp. (collectively more than 70% of hard coral coverage).
+Camp Island communities however have never recorded high percentages of soft corals, covering less than 1%.

-Camp Island, by comparison, has consistently had much higher macroalgae cover, 35.5% during the same recent survey period.
+Camp Island, by comparison, has consistently had much higher macroalgae cover, 36% during the same recent survey period.
 These high macroalgae levels are thought to be influenced by seasonal nutrient fluctuations.
 The peak of 76% in October 2020 followed the GBR region-wide accumulated heat stress event of early 2020.
-In the Mackay and Hay Point region, macroalgae were seen over this same period to decline significantly except for Sargassum spp., the predominant macroalgae at Camp Island.
+In the Mackay and Hay Point region macroalgae was seen over this same period to decline significantly except for Sargassum spp., the predominant macroalgae at Camp Island.

 While Camp Island coral communities have historically been more susceptible to the stress-related bleaching from high water temperatures and competition for space with macroalgae, the main influences on coral health at Holbourne Island are predation by sea snails (Drupella) and crown-of-thorns starfish.